metio/terraform-provider-k8s/docs/data-sources/kyverno_io_policy_v2beta1_manifest.md

 Optional:

 - `additional_extensions` (Map of String) AdditionalExtensions are certificate-extensions used for keyless signing.
-- `ctlog` (Attributes) CTLog (certificate timestamp log) provides a configuration for validation of Signed Certificate Timestamps (SCTs).
+- `ctlog` (Attributes) CTLog (certificate timestamp log) provides a configuration for validation of Signed CertificateTimestamps (SCTs).
 If the value is unset, the default behavior by Cosign is used. (see [below for nested schema](#nestedatt--spec--rules--verify_images--verify_digest--attestors--entries--repository--ctlog))
 - `issuer` (String) Issuer is the certificate issuer used for keyless signing.
 - `rekor` (Attributes) Rekor provides configuration for the Rekor transparency log service.
-If an empty object is provided the public instance of Rekor (https://rekor.sigstore.dev) is used. (see [below for nested schema](#nestedatt--spec--rules--verify_images--verify_digest--attestors--entries--repository--rekor))
+If an empty objectis provided the public instance of Rekor (https://rekor.sigstore.dev) is used. (see [below for nested schema](#nestedatt--spec--rules--verify_images--verify_digest--attestors--entries--repository--rekor))
-- `roots` (String) Roots is an optional set of PEM encoded trusted root certificates.
-If not provided, the system roots are used.
+- `roots` (String) Roots is an optional set of PEM encoded trusted root certificates.If not provided, the system roots are used.
 - `subject` (String) Subject is the verified identity used for keyless signing, for example the email address.

 <a id="nestedatt--spec--rules--verify_images--verify_digest--attestors--entries--repository--ctlog"></a>